martinwheatman/JusTalk/README.md

 - how do I \[navigate|interact|query]
 - what buttons are there

+## To install

++ Go to the Chrome extensions webside, and add this to your browser.
+This may be out of date, because it is taking a few days to upload at the moment.
+This is because this extension works on all websites.

++ Otherwise:
+- download these files into a directory/folder;
+- go to chrome://extensions
+- switch on "Developer mode"
+- Select "Load Unpacked", and load the downloads from the new directory/folder created above.

 ## Notes

 You'll need Chrome for the moment, I'm afraid.